-Assessment in a personal project will be classroom-based.
-There is one Classroom-Based Assessment, in the JCPA.

-The Classroom-Based Assessment should begin after the work in the four strands has been completed.
+This Classroom-Based Assessment is the culmination of the work undertaken in the four strands of the Enterprise in Animation short course.
+The Classroom-Based Assessment should begin after work in the four strands has been completed.

-It is important to note that work completed in year one of Junior Cycle cannot be included for reporting s/he knows.
-It may require collaboration with others to research, find information, plan and organise what to say and how to say it.
-It builds confidence, develops communication skills and social interaction with others.
+The story completed for the Classroom-Based Assessment is an account of the student's experience including a reflective element to demonstrate lessons learned and what might be done differently in future.
+It provides an opportunity for the student to 'show what they know' about preparing for an interview, about the process of animation and an appropriate understanding of roles and procedures in companies using a format of their choice.
+It may require collaboration with others to research, find information, plan and organise what information to share and how to do that.
+It builds confidence and encourages social interaction with others.
 It may also provide an opportunity to demonstrate skills in working with digital technology.
-The title allows for wide interpretation.
-The Classroom-Based Assessment can include any format - conversation, interview, role-play, spoken, signed or electronic which allows learning to be presented by the student.
-The choice of format is determined by the potential it has to allow the student to best demonstrate their achievements in relation to knowledge or concepts learned and skills developed.
+The title is open to wide interpretation.
+The Classroom-Based Assessment can include any format - conversation, interview role-play, storyboard, animated video.
+It may be spoken, signed or make use of an electronic device(s) which allow(s) the learning story to be told by the student.
+The choice of format is determined by the potential it has to draw attention to the student's finest achievements in relation to knowledge or concepts learned and skills developed.